Coming in 2021!

-This module consists of 3 parts which are taken in sequence and are to be completed before continuing to the Yoga Therapy – Advanced Module and the Yoga Therapy – Practicum.
+This 300-hour component consists of 3 parts which are taken in sequence and are to be completed before continuing to the Yoga Therapy – Advanced Module and the Yoga Therapy – Practicum (500-hour program)

 Yoga Therapy Advanced

-This module consists of 3 parts which are to be started after successful completion of the Yoga Therapy – Foundation module.
-These 3 parts can be taken in any order.
+This 500-hour component consists of 4 parts which are to be started after successful completion of the Yoga Therapy – Foundation module.
+These 4 parts can be taken in any order.

 Yoga Therapy – Practicum

-The Yoga Therapy – Practicum can be started after successful completion of the Yoga Therapy – Foundation module.
-The practicum is 200 total hours and consists of the following:
+The Yoga Therapy – Practicum can be started after successful completion of the Yoga Therapy – Foundation component.
+The practicum is 220 total hours and consists of the following:

-The 150 hours consists of the delivery one-on-one and group yoga therapy sessions in real time.
-The remaining hours are for documentation and communication with a mentor.
+The 150 hours consists of the delivery of individual and group yoga therapy sessions in real time.
+This is a self-study component in which students prepare and deliver yoga therapy in one-on-one and in group sessions.